ISO 27001 Control 5.3: Segregation of duties

 Implementing Segregation of Duties for Enhanced Security

-Segregation of duties (SoD) is a fundamental principle of effective information security management.
+Segregation of duties (SoD) under ISO 27001 Control 5.3 is a fundamental principle of effective information security management.
 It aims to reduce risks associated with fraud, human error, and the bypassing of controls by distributing critical tasks and responsibilities across multiple individuals.
 This approach enhances both organisational resilience and trust in operational processes.

 Purpose of Segregation of Duties